leonardr/botfriend/README.md

 Bot = ExampleBot
 ```

-There are a lot of things to help you write `__init__.py`, but there's
+Botfriend provides a lot of utilities to help you write a good
-only one hard-and-fast rule: at the end, you have to have a class
+`__init__.py`, but there's only one hard-and-fast rule: by the end of
-called `Bot`.
-The Botfriend scripts are going to load your `Bot`
+the file, you have to have a class called `Bot`.
+The Botfriend scripts
-class, instantiate it, and use it for whatever the script needs to
+are going to load your `Bot` class, instantiate it, and use it to
-do.
-The bot may be asked to post something, list its previous posts,
-or whatever.
+do... whatever the bot does.

 Some bots do a lot of work to come up with a single "joke".
 They might
 draw pictures, do database queries, make API calls, all sorts of
 complicated things.
 As befits an example, `ExampleBot` here does
 almost no work.
+It just picks a random number and puts it into a string.

 ## `bot.yaml`: Telling the joke

 Comedians think of jokes all the time, but if no one ever hears the
 joke, what's the point?
 The `bot.yaml` file explains how a Botfriend
-bot likes to tell its jokes.
+bot should _tell_ its jokes.

-Open up the file `bots/example/bot.yaml` and write this in there:
+Open up the file `bots/example-bot/bot.yaml` and write this in there:

 ```
 name: "Example Bot"